 This post will show you how to protect your privacy online.

-Unless you have been living under a rock the past few years, you would have noticed an increasingly strident cry for data privacy protection from netizens and civil rights workers alike.
+Unless you have lived under a rock for the past few years, you would have noticed an increasingly strident cry for data privacy protection from netizens and civil rights workers.

 Why Is Privacy Important?

-While the answer to this should be self-evident, most people (including fairly media-savvy users) do not understand exactly how third parties can exploit their personal digital information willy-nilly for personal gain.
+While the answer to this should be self-evident, most people (including fairly media-savvy users) do not understand how third parties can exploit their digital information willy-nilly for personal gain.

-These third parties can range from your friendly neighbourhood Wi-Fi stealer, data brokers to multinational conglomerates, who can sell your data for targeted advertising, credit risk assessment, direct marketing or other uses.
+These third parties can range from your friendly neighborhood Wi-Fi stealer and data brokers to multinational conglomerates, who can sell your data for targeted advertising, credit risk assessment, direct marketing, or other uses.

 In worse cases, even governments can use this data against you to track your whereabouts or know information about you that you may be uncomfortable sharing.

-Consumers are being increasingly wary about the data privacy of businesses and organizations they interact with on a daily basis.
+Consumers are becoming increasingly wary about the data privacy of businesses and organizations they interact with daily.

-In this article, we will provide you with guidelines on How to Protect Your Privacy Online in 9 Tips.
+This article will provide guidelines on How to Protect Your Privacy Online in 9 Tips.Ā

 How to Protect Your Privacy Online